hieuvp/xpath-html/README.md

 ### `fromPageSource(html).findElement(expression)`

-> Locate an element on the page.
+> Locate an element on a page,
-> The returned source is a representation of the underlying DOM:
+> the returned node is a representation of the underlying DOM.
-> do not expect it to be formatted
-> or escaped in the same way as the raw response sent from the web server.

 **Arguments:**